Professors Esler, J. Franklin, Kay, Louthan

 Associate Professors A. Biser, J. Choi

-Assistant Professor J. Holland
+Assistant Professor F. Nestor

-Adjunct Professor W. Franklin
+Adjunct Professor A.Castillo

 To foster both breadth and depth of knowledge, the department has designed a special core curriculum for politics and government majors.
-Among the total of at least 10 departmental courses, students select at least one from each of four areas: American politics, international relations, comparative politics, and political theory.
+Among the total of 10-13 departmental courses, students select at least one from each of four areas: American politics, international relations, comparative politics, and political theory.
 Working closely with a faculty advisor, the student selects in each area the courses best suited to his or her particular interests and career goals.
 The department offers a five-course minor as well.